chayacohen/A-Thousand-Miles/README.md

 A Thousand Miles is a MERN-stack web application that also utilizes Google Map API.
 MERN handles all of the users data and visualization while Google Map API is responsible to fetching data necessary to create itineraries and attractions.

 #### Google Map API
- - This web application utilizes Google Map API in order to auto-complete addresses, render maps, and fetch attraction locations.
+ - This web application utilizes Google Map API n order to auto-complete address, render maps, and fetch attraction locations.

 #### MERN
  - This web application utilizes MongoDB, Express, React, and Node.js to store data in a non-relational database with documents and renders all visual components through a single page model using React.